paarthxx/xyz/content/burn.md

 **tips / tent**

-organize your tent. get drawers or hanging things or shelves. living there for a week in a place of complete lack of order, it’s nice to have order in your home piss jug is so critical for tent, you do not want: sleeping > need to pee > hoes > walk > toilet > walk back > back to sleep - trust
+organize your tent. get drawers or hanging things or shelves. living there for a week in a place of complete lack of order, it’s nice to have order in your home piss jug is so critical for tent, you do not want: sleeping > need to pee > shoes > walk > pee > walk back > sleep - trust

 <br>